Startup success stories are inspiring. Take Sophia Amoruso of fashion retailer Nasty Gal.

-In his book The Breakthrough Company, Keith McFarland recommends that small businesses and startups that are considering growing their companies should proceed in a way that brings “the most results from the least amount of risk and effort.”
+In his book The Breakthrough Company, Keith McFarland recommends that small businesses and startups considering growth should proceed in a way that brings “the most results from the least amount of risk and effort.”

 This is another important aspect of prioritizing goals.
 Prioritization based on what goals you want or can meet is not necessarily sufficient.
 You must also prioritize based on level of effort and risk.

-There are several strategies you can employ for growing your business, and some will represent more risk than others.
+There are several strategies you can employ for growing your company, and some will represent more risk than others.
 For example, increasing the number of your customers in an existing market is likely less risky than moving into a new market.
-Both have risk, but a new market is more likely to represent increased risk because of the element of the unknown.
+Both have risk, but market expansion is more likely to represent increased risk because of the element of the unknown.

 There are several common growth strategies to consider when seeking to expand your business:

 - Increase sales or take on additional clients.
 One common growth strategy is increasing sales by acquiring new customers, taking on new clients, or selling additional products and services to existing clients.
 In fact, there’s an entire marketing approach dedicated to increasing sales with existing clients/customers: account-based marketing.

 - Develop creative marketing campaigns.
 Dollar Shave Club is an excellent example of growing a company using clever marketing and a unique value proposition.
 The company created cheeky marketing videos that told stories of how expensive razors are and how difficult it is to purchase them.
 The videos went viral, and the company went from a small operation in the founder’s apartment to a rival for big brands like Gillette and Schick.